synthetos/grblShield/readme.md

 **Question:** What is a grblShield?

 **Answer:** The Arduino grblShield is a complete hardware solution for Dank's CNC motion control system called grbl. <br>
 Compatible with the Uno and other 328p versions of the Arduino development platform.
-(Note: grbl 0.6 is not compatible with 168-based Arduinos (nor will it ever be), and currently grbl does not support the Arduino Megas).

 **The current version of the grblShield is v4.
 If you are looking for documentation on the grblShield be sure to checkout the [grblShield wiki](https://github.com/synthetos/grblShield/wiki).**